wf-towerp/ng-nest-template/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

 To get more help on the NestJS CLI use `nest --help` or go check out the [NestJS CLI Overview and Command Reference](https://docs.nestjs.com/cli/overview) page.

+# CHANGELOG

+## v1.1.0
+Refactored directories.

+Now all source code is in **/src** folder.
+Compiled files are in **/dist** folder (without folder with the name of the project).

+New directory structure is:

+**/src/browser** - the Angular front-end
+**/src/common** - common functions, shared by both front-end and server-side **/src/environments** - .env files
+**/src/migrations** - database migrations files
+**/src/server** - NestJS server-side code

+## v1.0.0
+First stable release with the following features:
+- Server Side Rendering
+- Progressive Web Application
+- Database connection
+- User authorization using JWT
+- Database migrations